American Movie: Awards

 The film was awarded the Grand Jury Prize for Documentary at the 1999 Sundance Film Festival.
 The International Documentary Association named it as one of the top twenty documentaries of all time in 2002.
 In 2004, it was named by The New York Times as one of the "1,000 Greatest Movies Ever Made".

 Home media

 American Movie was released on DVD by Sony Pictures Home Entertainment on May 23, 2000, as a "Special Edition" including deleted scenes, Coven itself, and a commentary track by Chris Smith, Sarah Price, Borchardt, and Schank.
 It was also released on VHS on January 16, 2001.
 After being out of print for years, it was released on Blu-ray on October 18, 2022.
-It was released on 4K Ultra HD Blu Ray on October 15, 2024, which also contained a standard Blu Ray of the film.
+It was released on 4K Ultra HD Blu Ray on October 15, 2024.